15 Tips To Help You Fall Asleep Faster

 Tossing and turning in a hot bedroom is no fun; try to keep your room cool.
 Turn down the temperature, or if you live in a cooler environment, open the windows to let in some fresh, crisp air.
-60 to 67 degrees Fahrenheit is ideal.
+60 to 67 degrees Fahrenheit (15 to 19 Celsius) is ideal.

-You will likely have better quality sleep when temperatures are lower because your body temperature naturally lowers as you enter into your sleep cycle.
+You will likely have better quality sleep at lower temperatures because your body temperature naturally lowers as you enter into your sleep cycle.
 A hot room might send mixed signals to your body, making it more difficult to fall asleep.